Luk-kar/DS_salaries_project/scraper/README.md

 4. There seem to be repeating job postings (multiplicities).
 But maybe the same job postings are posted more than once by the same company.
 Sometimes you got the error:
    `Failed to upload the url: Message: unknown error: cannot determine loading status` Long story short it means that you should reload the script.
+5. Due to A/B tests and many possible format varieties/changes of salary data, it is not advised to do parsing it in the runtime.

 ## License 📜